tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 ## Error Handling

-It's my intent to trap every error state predictably possible and save anyone using this collection some time.
+It's my intent to trap every reasonably predictable error state and save anyone using this collection time.
 I welcome your feedback on that front.
-That said, I can't possibly cover every single org configuration or set of data and this is where you come in as a partner.
-Below are some of the common cases I have tried to account for to tell you when something's wrong or provide hints to help troubleshoot what you're seeing.
+That said, I can't cover every single org configuration or set of data and this is where you come in as a partner.
+Below are some of the common cases I have tried to account for so the request chains can inform you when something's wrong or at least provide hints to help troubleshoot what you're seeing.

 ### Clear Collection Variables

-It's recommended you stick to this pattern as it does a few things to ensure your request chains are kept consistent:
+It's recommended you stick to the pattern of having this as the first step in your folder  as it does a few things to ensure your request chain data is kept consistent:

-1. The **Pre-request** tab makes sure that your environment is selected and stops the chain (dead programs tell no lies):
+1. The **Pre-request** tab makes sure that your environment is selected and stops the chain if not (dead programs tell no lies):

 ```
 // Check for environment selection